The Fine Art of Illustration - Jan. 21 - Feb. 19, 2017

-Congratulations to Chad Wallace, Heidi Younger and Jeff Menges on the sale of their work!
+Congratulations to Chad Wallace and Jeff Menges on the sale of their work!

 Margaret Freed has worked as an illustrator in the editorial and education markets for more than twenty years.
 She works predominantly in oil, watercolor, and graphite.
 Margaret earned a MFA in Illustration from the Hartford Art School in Hartford, CT.
 In addition she holds a MA in Illustration from Syracuse University and a BFA in Illustration from the University of the Arts in Philadelphia, PA.
 “Horses, people, and the landscapes around them, are the subjects that drive me visually and inspire my artwork.
 My aim is to capture their actions, story, emotions, and unique personalities.”